FabienNugier/RepData_PeerAssessment2/README.md

 # Storm events impact on population health and economy

-This project is the assignment for the course "Reproducible Research - Week4" by John Hopkins University on Coursera.
+This project is the assignment for the course "Reproducible Research - Week4" by Johns Hopkins University on Coursera.

 > The following description is taken from the Coursera assignment page, as a personal reminder of the requested tasks and as a guide for understanding the rest of the folder content.